Sonia Chadwick Hawkes: Career

 Hawkes' research focus was on Anglo Saxon cemeteries in Kent.
 A major piece of work on Late Roman zoomorphic belt fittings, "Soldiers and settlers", prompted much debate.
-Written in collaboration with Gerald Dunning, the influential paper was also translated into German.
+Written in collaboration with Gerald Dunning, the paper was also translated into German.
 In the 1960s Hawkes began a reassessment of material excavated at Sarre and Bifrons in the 19th century.
 The results were not published in her lifetime.

 In 1973 Hawkes was appointed lecturer in European archaeology at the University of Oxford.
-Updown early medieval cemetery in Kent was discovered that year, about a mile from the site of the Finglesham cemetery.
-Hawkes became interested in the site due to its proximity to Finglesham where she had already worked; she worked with the owners and they commissioned them to conduct a rescue excavation in 1976 ahead of the East Kent Water Board's plans to run a pipeline through the site.
-The work uncovered 36 graves, but further excavation was curtained after one of the landowners died, and Hawkes spent time publishing the results of the excavation.
+Updown early medieval cemetery in Kent was discovered that year, about a mile from the Finglesham cemetery.
+Hawkes became interested in the site due to its proximity to Finglesham where she had already worked; she worked with the owners and they commissioned her to conduct a rescue excavation in 1976 ahead of the East Kent Water Board's plans to run a pipeline through the site.
+The work uncovered 36 graves, but further excavation was curtailed after one of the landowners died, and Hawkes spent time publishing the results of the excavation.

 The 1970s saw an increasing number of studies in the field of Anglo-Saxon archaeology; in the context of creating new venues for publication of detailed studies, Hawkes supported the foundation of the British Archaeological Reports book series.
-She was had an advisory editorial role and the first book in the series was written by one of Hawkes' research students, Tania Dickinson.
+She had an advisory editorial role and the first book in the series was written by one of Hawkes' research students, Tania Dickinson.
 In 1979 she co-founded the publication series Anglo-Saxon Studies in Archaeology and History with James Campbell and David Brown, and organised a series of interdisciplinary seminars and conferences in Anglo Saxon studies.
 The first two volumes of Anglo-Saxon Studies in Archaeology and History were published in the British Archaeological Reports book series.

-Sonia co-edited Greeks, Celts and Romans with her husband, Christopher Hawkes.
-Sonia spent time caring for her husband as his health declined.
+Sonia collaborated with her husband, Christopher Hawkes, as a researcher and they co-edited Greeks, Celts and Romans and Christopher contributed a section to Sonia's article on the Finglesham Man.
+Christopher's health began declining in the 1980s, and around this time Sonia and he spent time travelling in Europe.
+As Christopher's health worsened, Sonia spent more time caring for him and less time on research.
+After his death in 1992, Sonia "was tireless in ... ordering his books and papers".

-Hawkes retired in 1994.
-The following year she married Svetislav Petkovic.
-She died in Oxford on 30 May 1999, having been diagnosed with cancer.
+Hawkes took early retirement in 1994.
+She married Svetislav Petkovic in May 1995; Petkovic was a retired factory inspector.
+Sonia Petkovic died in Oxford on 30 May 1999, having been diagnosed with cancer.